About Usher syndrome type 2

 The hearing impairment that patients can experience is often manageable with hearing aids or cochlear implants.
 However, there are currently no available treatment options that target the underlying cause of the vision loss associated with this disease.

 ProQR is developing a novel investigational drug called QR-421a to treat RP in patients that have USH2 due to a mutation in a specific part of the USH2A gene, called exon 13.
-In the Western world there are approximately 12,000 patients that experience vision loss due to a mutation in exon 13 of the USH2A gene.
+In the Western world there are approximately 16,000 patients that experience vision loss due to a mutation in exon 13 of the USH2A gene.
 QR-421a is designed to exclude exon 13 from the USH2A mRNA, thereby removing the mutation in exon 13.
 This approach is also known as exon skipping.
 RNA is the "blueprint" for protein synthesis.
 Skipping of exon 13 in the "blueprint" is expected to lead to a shortened but functional usherin protein.
 By restoring functional usherin protein expression, QR-421a aims to treat the underlying cause of RP associated with USH2.
 QR-421a is intended to be administered via intravitreal (into the eye) injections.
-Beyond QR-421a, we are developing QR-411, targeting the approximately 1,000 patients that have Usher syndrome due to the c.7595-2144G>A mutation in USH2A.
+Beyond QR-421a, we are developing QR-411, targeting the approximately 1,000 patients that have Usher syndrome due to the PE40 mutation (also known as c.7595-2144A>G) in USH2A.

 Information for patients

 QR-421a is an experimental medicine that we are developing to treat the vision loss in patients with Usher syndrome or RP due to mutations in a specific part of the USH2A gene, called exon 13.
 A first clinical study, STELLAR, is ongoing.
 For more information about the program please visit this page since we will post regular updates here first.
 If you have any other questions please read the FAQ or contact us through the contact form.